Promising Young Woman: Plot

-Thirty-year-old medical school drop out Cassandra "Cassie" Thomas lives with her parents and works in a coffee shop.
+Thirty-year-old medical school drop-out Cassandra "Cassie" Thomas lives with her parents and works in a coffee shop.
 At night, she visits bars pretending to be intoxicated, entrapping men to take her home before revealing her sobriety and confronting them.
-Cassie’s actions are motivated by the trauma of her best friend, Nina Fisher, who was raped by their classmate Al Monroe while others watched and recorded the assault.
-When the university dismissed Nina’s complaint, she dropped out and later committed suicide.
+Cassie's actions are motivated by the trauma of her best friend, Nina Fisher, who was raped by their classmate Al Monroe while others watched and recorded the assault.
+When the university dismissed Nina's complaint, she dropped out and later died by suicide.
 Wracked with guilt, Cassie abandoned her studies and dedicated herself to punishing those who exploit or ignore women.

 During one of her shifts, Cassie reconnects with Ryan Cooper, a former classmate who is now a pediatric surgeon.
 He expresses interest in her, and after initial hesitation, Cassie agrees to date him.
-Ryan’s kindness appears to soften her outlook, and for the first time in years she begins to feel happy.
-When Ryan mentions that Al is soon to be married, Cassie’s anger resurfaces.
-She decides to confront those who enabled Nina’s assault and begins enacting a series of revenge plans.
+Ryan's kindness appears to soften her outlook, and for the first time in years she begins to feel happy.
+When Ryan mentions that Al is soon to be married, Cassie's anger resurfaces.
+She decides to confront those who enabled Nina's assault and begins enacting a series of revenge plans.

-Her first target is Madison McPhee, a former friend who dismissed Nina’s story and blamed her for drinking too much.
-Cassie invites Madison to lunch, gets her drunk, and arranges for a man to take her to a hotel room, letting her believe she was assaulted.
+Her first target is Madison McPhee, a former friend who dismissed Nina's story and blamed her for drinking too much.
+Cassie invites Madison to lunch, gets her drunk, and arranges for a man to take her to a hotel room, deceiving her into believing she was assaulted.
 Madison later leaves Cassie frantic voicemails, shaken by the experience.
-Cassie next confronts Dean Elizabeth Walker, who oversaw Nina’s case and dismissed it for lack of evidence.
-Pretending to be a talent scout, Cassie tricks the dean into thinking her daughter has been taken to the same dorm where Nina was attacked.
-When Walker becomes frantic, Cassie reveals her daughter is safe, forcing the dean to face her own indifference and misplaced trust in male students.
+Cassie next confronts Elizabeth Walker, the school dean who oversaw Nina's case and dismissed it for lack of evidence.
+Pretending to be a make-up artist, Cassie diverts the dean's daughter to a coffee shop, but tells the dean her daughter has been taken to the same dorm room where Nina was attacked.
+When Walker becomes frantic, Cassie reveals her daughter is safe.